 Testing For Voltage At The Horn

 If your battery is fully charged the next thing that you need to test is if there is voltage supplied to the horn when the horn switch is pressed.
 This is going to take 2 people to complete this test.
 Remove the connector from the horn before completing this test.
-Using a test light attach the ground lead to the ground terminal of the battery and the test probe of the test light to test point 4.
+Using a test light for electrical testing, attach the ground lead to the ground terminal of the battery and the test probe of the test light to test point 4.

 When the horn is pressed the switch closes and allows power to flow from the battery through the switch and to the horn.
 The test light should illuminate.
 If the test light illuminates, you know there is power being supplied to the horn and the wiring and switch to the horn are in good condition.

 If the test light does not illuminate you will need to check the horn switch and wiring from the battery to the horn to locate the issue.

 Test The Ground Side Of The Circuit